 To the Members of

-Report on the Audit of Standalone Financial Statements Opinion
+Report on the Audit of the Standalone Financial Statements Opinion

-We have audited the accompanying standalone financial statements of PARAMOUNT COSMETICS(INDIA) LIMITED ("the Company") which comprise the Balance Sheet as at March31 2020 the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year then endedand notes to the financial statements including a summary of the significant accounting policies and other explanatory information(hereinafter referred to as "the financial statements").
+We have audited the accompanying financial statements of Paramount Cosmetics (India)Limited ("the Company") which comprise the Balance Sheet as at March 31 2021the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year ended on that date and asummary of the significant accounting policies and other explanatory information(hereinafter referred to as "the financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other Accounting Principles generally accepted in India of thestate of affairs of the Companyas at March 31 2021 the Profit and total comprehensiveincome changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other Accounting Principles generally accepted in India of thestate of affairs of the Company as at March 31 2021 the Profit and total comprehensiveincome changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act (SAs).
-Our responsibilitiesunder those Standards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
-We are independent of the Companyin accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained issufficient and appropriate to provide a basis for our opinion.
+We conducted our audit of the financial statements in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Act (SAs).
+Our responsibilitiesunder those Standards are further described in the Auditor's Responsibilities for theAudit of the Financial Statements section of our report.
+We are independent of the Companyin accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia (ICAI) together with the independence requirements that are relevant to our audit ofthe financial statements under the provisions of the Act and the Rules there under and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAI's Code of Ethics.
+We believe that the audit evidence we have obtained issufficient and appropriate to provide a basis for our opinion on financial statements.